KahHan19/Yammer-User-Engagement-Analysis/README.md

 - **Device Incompatibility:** The Yammer app or website might not function optimally on certain devices, which could prevent users from accessing various tools and features.
 This incompatibility could contribute to decreased user engagement and satisfaction.

-- **Declined Growth:** A potential decline in new user sign-ups could be contributing to lower engagement levels.
+- **Product Growth:** A potential decline in new user sign-ups could be contributing to lower engagement levels.
 If the sign-up process is experiencing issues or bugs, it might prevent new users from registering, thereby affecting overall engagement with the Yammer app.

 - **Time of Year:** Engagement levels may be impacted by seasonal factors such as public holidays or vacations.
 These periods can lead to lower user activity due to reduced availability or engagement from users in different regions.